 Abnormal GH levels can usually be treated once the causes are identified.

 It is important to identify GH excess or deficiency as soon as possible for good outcomes.
 If left untreated, a child with GH deficiency will continue to have a short stature compared to peers.
 Likewise, the bone growth changes associated with gigantism and acromegaly are permanent.

 There can be long-term complications from GH abnormalities.
 Acromegaly, for instance, can cause colon polyps (increasing your risk of developing colon cancer), diabetes, high blood pressure, and problems with vision.
 If a pituitary tumor permanently damages pituitary cells, then multiple hormone replacement therapies may be necessary.
 Increased bone growth may also lead to trapped nerves (carpal tunnel syndrome), arthritis, and weak bones.

 Factors that can interfere with GH testing include:

 It should be noted that most cases of short stature are not due to GH deficiencies.
 They can also be related to familial traits, a variety of diseases and conditions, and to other genetic disorders.
 Rarely, a person may have symptoms associated with GH deficiency but normal or elevated GH levels due to an inherited resistance to GH.
 In cases of GH resistance, whereas GH levels are high and IGF-1 levels are low.

 Besides growth hormone deficiency (GHD), children may be treated with growth hormone replacement if they have:

-Because GH promotes muscle growth in adults, it may be taken by some adults as a performance-enhancing agent.
-Athletes may be tested for GH or IGF-1 when they are being tested for other performance-enhancing drugs (see the article on Drugs of Abuse for more on sports-related testing).
+Growth hormone promotes muscle growth in adults, so it may be taken by some adults as a performance-enhancing drug.
+Athletes may be tested for GH or IGF-1 when they are being tested for other performance-enhancing drugs.
+(See the article on Drugs of Abuse for more on sports-related testing.)